awkwardblackcoder/beginner-javascript-notes/variables.md

 To <strong>assign</strong> a value to the variable, use the equal sign:

     var first = 'lenora';

+1. The word `var` lets us know what type of variable we're creating
+2. `first` tells us know the name of the variable
+3. `=` lets us know we are setting this variable to whatever that follows it
+4. `lenora` is the string we are setting the variable to.

 Var declarations are global scope or function/local scope.

 <strong>Global Scope:</strong> All scripts and functions on a web page can access it.